Customize Consent Preferences

 Economic profit, on the other hand, takes a more comprehensive approach to assessing a company’s profitability.
 It considers not only the direct expenses associated with business operations but also the opportunity cost of the resources employed.
 Opportunity cost refers to the potential returns that could have been earned had those resources been allocated differently.
 Economic profit subtracts this opportunity cost from trading profit, reflecting the true economic gain generated by the company.

-Read: Discover the Secrets of Forex Trading Profitability – An Insider's Guide with Video Insights
+Read: Unlocking the Secrets of Profitable Run Trading – A Comprehensive Guide

 Key Differences between Trading Profit and Economic Profit